Find out more about Employee Monitoring Software

 Key Features of Employee Monitoring Software

-The best employee monitoring software tracks the staff’s computer usage beyond web visits.
+Our detailed comparisons indicate that the best employee monitoring software tracks the staff’s computer usage beyond web visits.
 It can monitor opened, deleted or modified files and files that are copied or printed to a disk.
 There are many features that make activity monitoring possible and here are the major ones that you should look for in a software.

 Silent mode.
 Silent or stealth tracking is essential to employee tracking.
 When employees don’t know that they’re being monitored, they can’t circumvent the tracking system.
 Conversely, when employees know they’re be tracked it may create resentment and demoralization.
 The best employee monitoring software solutions should have a silent mode setting to enable you to observe employee behavior with confidentiality.
 Silent tracking is also important when dealing with freelancer, contractors or telecommuting staff, where you have less control over work ethics.

 Deployment.
 Deployment can be on-premise or cloud-hosted.
 On-premise, where the software is installed in your server, is the standard deployment, but cloud employee monitoring software, wherein the system is hosted in a vendor’s server, is getting popular.
 The main advantage of cloud-hosted is that employees can be tracked remotely.